Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Introduction

-The paper has been arranged in the following way.
-In Section $2$ and $3,$ we introduce the basic definitions, fundamental formulas, and explicit notation for $(p,q)$-Bernstein bases and $(p,q)$-B´ezier curves.
-In Section $4$ we define the $(p,q)$-blossom and establish the existence and the uniqueness of this blossom.
-In Section $5$ we invoke $(p,q)$-blossoming to develop novel evaluation algorithms for $(p,q)$-B´ezier curves and in Section $5$ we use the $(p,q)$-blossom to derive new identities involving the $(p,q)$-Bernstein basis functions, including a $(p,q)$-version of Marsden's identity as well as formulas for representing monomials in terms of the $(p,q)$-Bernstein basis functions.
+This paper has been arranged in the following way: In Section $2$ and $3,$ we introduce the basic definitions, fundamental formulas, and explicit notation for post quantum Bernstein bases and post quantum B$\acute{e}$zier curves.
+In Section $4$, we define the post quantum blossom and establish the existence and the uniqueness of this blossom.
+In Section $5$, we invoke post quantum blossoming to develop novel evaluation algorithms for post quantum B$\acute{e}$zier curves and in Section $6,$ we use the post quantum blossom to derive new identities involving the post quantum Bernstein basis functions, including a post quantum version of Marsdens identity as well as formulas for representing monomials in terms of the post quantum Bernstein basis functions.